 All you need for the console versions is a 3D ready TV/monitor for the game to work (and stereoscopic glasses).

 For the PC version you need a PC with Nvidia 3D Vision technology inside.

-Call of Duty experience, what a great fit and how immersive it was, we knew that we had to develop it for Black Ops.
+Mark Lamia from Treyarch said about the news: "Development of stereoscopic 3D began as an R&D project, but once we saw what the technology brought to the Call of Duty experience, what a great fit and how immersive it was, we knew that we had to develop it for Black Ops.